jianwen-android/notes-sst-/History/B. Korean War/Untitled 1.md

 - South invasion of North
 	- South Korean forces then began the invasion of North Korea with UN forces, took Pyongyang on 19 Oct
 	- Advanced up to Yalu River

+# 4. Intervention of China (Oct 1950)
+- China warned USA that if UN forces came near Yalu River, China would intervene;
+- Chinese forces enter Korea when MacArthur ignores the warning

+# 5. Advance of North Korea II
+- Intervention by China suddenly changed the picture
+- Mao Zedong ordered invasion of Seoul on 31st December
+- UN and South Korean armies began a general withdrawal
+- With the South armies withdrawal, North Korea restored Seoul on 4th January 1951

+# 6. Counterattack of South Korea II
+- General MacArthur sacked in April 1951 for insubordination
+- Chinese armies were weakened with the long advance
+- South Korea restored Seoul in May, advanced to 38th parallel

+# Events of the Korean War
+- UN had argued that Communist China to agree on armistice
+- But China insisted that there would be no discussion of armistice until UN forces withdraw from Korea
+- However, communist failed to advance South Korea, losing 100,000 people in April 1951
+- Talk for amistice began 10th July 1951, at Kaesong
+- The talk continued; a bitter fighting continued
+- Stalin's death in March 1953 made China and North Korea less confident
+- After 2 years of negotiation, an armistice finally signed in July 27, 1953